 Did you know that we can help you to choose a fertility clinic for your IUI cycle?
 All you have to do is get your Fertility Report now.
 It is an easy-to-use tool that is capable of filtering the best clinics and tailor an individual report exclusively for you with useful tips that will help you make a well informed decision.

 Complications derived from pregnancy after intrauterine insemination are:

 - It is more common in the first weeks of pregnancy.
 The miscarriage rate ranges between 20 and 22%.

 - Embryo implantation occurs in a place other than the womb.
 In IUI procedures, the chances for an ectopic pregnancy increase because the semen is inserted into the uterus directly.
 The occurrence rate is 4%, while in natural pregnancies it occurs in 0.8% of the cases.

 - Either naturally (identical twins) or after the fertilization of multiple oocytes (fraternal twins), it is considered a high-risk pregnancy, as explained above.

 An ectopic or multiple pregnancies can occur naturally as well, though the rate is considerably lower.
 On the contrary, a miscarriage is an event that occurs in natural pregnancies more often than one might think since sometimes it occurs when the woman has not even realized she was pregnant.

-On the other hand, one of the main risks of at-home artificial insemination is related to the origin of the semen sample used.
-In IUI cycles done at fertility clinics, the sample is previously examined.
-On the contrary, when done at home, the sample is inserted directly, without having examined or washed it.
+On the other hand, one of the main risks of performing a home artificial insemination refers to the origin of the semen.
+When intrauterine insemination is performed in a fertility clinic, the sperm sample is previously analyzed.
+On the contrary, when the insemination is performed at home, the sperm is introduced directly, without analysis or processing.